laravel/docs/routing.md

 More information on handling 404 exceptions and using custom responses for these errors may be found in the [errors](/docs/errors#handling-404-errors) section of the documentation.

 <a name="routing-to-controllers"></a>
-## Routing to Controllers
+## Routing To Controllers

-There are many things that you can do with controller classes including routing to controller actions and creating "resource controllers", which make it easier to build RESTful controllers around resources.
+Laravel allows you to not only route to Closures, but also to controller classes, and even allows the creation of [resource controllers](/docs/controllers#resource-controllers).

-See the documentation on [Controllers](/docs/controllers) for more information.
+See the documentation on [Controllers](/docs/controllers) for more details.